COMPLEXLICENSING EXPERTS

 The Game LLC — First National Lottery License

-The GCGRA awarded its first license to The Game LLC, operating the UAE national lottery.
-The lottery went live in November 2024 with games including the AED 100 million "Lucky Day" jackpot.
+The GCGRA awarded its first license to The Game LLC, operating the UAE national lottery, which went live in November 2024 with the AED 100 million 'Lucky Day' jackpot.

 2025